nakshatrameena/Customer-Product-Prediction/readme.md

 ## Project Overview

-Customer Product Prediction is a **supervised machine learning classification project** designed to assist businesses in understanding customer behavior and improving product recommendations.
+Customer Product Prediction is a "supervised machine learning classification project" designed to assist businesses in understanding customer behavior and improving product recommendations.

-This project was developed as a **Final-Year Engineering Project** and demonstrates the complete ML lifecycle:
+This project was developed as a "Final-Year Engineering Project" and demonstrates the complete ML lifecycle:
 - Data preprocessing
 - Model training and evaluation
 - Model serialization